 Explore the Big Wide World of Whole Grains!

 Here are some of the favorites I always keep on hand:

 - Brown rice – Choose quick-cooking options if time is tight.

-- Bulgur – Perhaps best known in tabbouleh (the grain-herb-tomato), it can be the basis of many hot or cold mixed vegetable dishes, or as a side dish on its own.
+- Bulgur – Perhaps best known in tabbouleh (the grain-herb-tomato salad), it can be the basis of many hot or cold mixed vegetable dishes, or as a side dish on its own.
 And it’s ready in minutes!

 - Couscous – Not all couscous is whole-grain, so choose carefully.
 Like bulgur, it’s great in a hot or cold dish mixed with vegetables or dried beans, and it’s super-fast to prepare.